MPakalns/white-jack/README.md

 ## Installation

 There are two ways to install:
-  1) Add the code to a Visual Studio project (or any other IDE that supports C++ compilation) and run it.
+  1) Add the files to a Visual Studio project (or any other IDE that supports C++ compilation) and run it.
   2) Compile and link the files manually.

 ## License